Doctor Dispensing Is Mainstream

 There are a few narrow exceptions.
 For example, doctors may provide an unlimited amount of prescription medication directly to their patients—in the form of free samples provided by pharmaceutical manufacturers.
 Doctors may also dispense non-controlled prescription medication, at cost, if they work in certain “rural” areas more than 15 miles from a pharmacy.

 This law, while pitched as a health and safety measure, has nothing to do with protecting the public.
-Texas doctors are every bit as qualified as their peers in 45 other states to dispense medication to their patients.
+Texas doctors are every bit as qualified as their peers in 44 other states and the District of Columbia to dispense medication to their patients.
 And doctors who happen to work near pharmacies are just as qualified as their rural peers in Texas to provide medication to their patients at cost.

 If anything, this law harms public health and safety.
 Preventing doctors from offering patients convenient access to medication makes it more difficult for patients to stick to their prescribed course of care and imposes unnecessary costs on the state’s health care system.
 Indeed, the Texas Medical Association—the largest such association in the country—seeks to repeal the dispensing ban for precisely these reasons.